Guest Season: What It's Like to Stay Here

 Skirts, pants, and other casual dress attire may be worn for dinner.
 Please bring a bathing suit for the swimming pool and wear clothing over your suit in the public areas.
 Clothing is optional in the bathhouse.
 Please help support the monastic setting by not wearing revealing clothing.
 Slip-on shoes or sandals are useful at Tassajara, as shoes are not worn in the guest rooms or meditation hall.

 We strongly suggest that you experience Tassajara for yourself before deciding whether to bring your children.
-Because we strive to maintain the quiet and tranquil atmosphere at Tassajara, we may request that you address your child's volume level.
+Because we strive to maintain the quiet and tranquil atmosphere of Tassajara, we may request that you address your child's volume level.
 There is no childcare or designated children's play area, we recommend that children be supervised by someone in your party.
 We do have certain cabins that are suitable for children; please inquire when making your reservation.

 Please do not bring pets to Tassajara; this includes the parking area.
-Service dogs are permitted.

 Getting to Tassajara

-The only vehicle access to Tassajara is via a 14-mile dirt road, a winding, mountain road that takes an hour to drive and cannot be safely navigated by all cars, especially some with automatic transmissions.
+The only vehicle access to Tassajara is via a 14-mile dirt road: a winding, mountain road that takes an hour to drive and cannot be safely navigated by all cars, especially some with automatic transmissions.
 For more detailed information, see Getting to Tassajara: For Guests.